-Impact Description Project Life Cycle Stage: Construction stage Impact Source: Excavation Works Cumulative Impact Source: Excavation Works Impact Pathway: Land Cover Impact Description: Marsh Fritillary is a medium sensitivity receptor of County Importance.
-Permanent land use change or Habitat loss of Marsh Fritillary habitat such as Devils-Bit scabious rich swards may result in loss of habitat 'patches', a size reduction in individual colonies or reduce meta-population connectivity and cause secondary, population level declines.
-Temporary land use change will not result in long term effects as all lands will be reinstated immediately.
-Effects have been reduced by the selective placement of e.g. Internal Windfarm Cabling within Consented UWF Roads, and the tightening of construction works areas to avoid DBS rich swards or locations where larvae were recorded.
-Management prescriptions to be implemented as part of the Upperchurch Hen Harrier scheme, such as a limitation on the excavation of drains, will allow improved grassland to revert back to wet grassland/semi-natural grassland habitats and possibly further Marsh Fritillary habitat, meta-population interconnectivity.
-Impact Quality: Negative and positive Evaluation of the Subject Development Impact - Habitat Loss Element 2: UWF Related Work ks - cumulative impact Impact Magnitude: Habitat for Marsh Fritillary to the extent of 0.54Ha is present at Shevry, of which 0.062Ha (11.5%) overlaps th construction works area.
-Evidence of breeding in the form of larval webbing was recorded at 4 locations withir this habitat in September 2017 - all outside the works area boundary.
-Permanent land use change of 0.062Ha of 11.5% of suitable habitat present will occur during the construction stage along a section of Internal Windfarm Cabling in Shevry.
-Significance of the Impact: Sli ight Rationale for Impact Evaluation n: - t loss: evaluated as medium (5-20% of habitat present), and; • The absence of webs within the habitats to be removed and low overall number present, and; • The contrast to the baseline environment represents a partial change to baseline attributes, and; • The long-term nature of the loss, and; • The low reversibility of the id lentified effect Element 2: UWF Related Work ks - cumulative impact Cumulative Impact Magnitude : Cumulative impacts only relate to in-combination effect with Upperchurch Windfarm, where construction works for Consented UWF Roads will take place in the area of the Marsh Fritillary habitat.
+Impact Description Project Life Cycle Stage: Construction stage Impact Source: Excavation Wor Cumulative Impact Source: Exc Impact Pathway: Land Cover Impact Source: Excavation Works Cumulative Impact Source : Excavation Works Impact Pathway : Land Cover Impact Description: Marsh Frit illary is a medium sensitivity receptor of County Importance.
+Permanent land use change or result in loss of habitat 'patche and cause secondary, populati as all lands will be reinstated ir Habitat loss of Marsh Fritillary habitat such as Devils-Bit scabious rich swards may s', a size reduction in individual colonies or reduce meta-population connectivity, on level declines.
+Temporary land use change will not result in long term effects nmediately.
+Effects have been reduced by t Roads, and the tightening of co recorded. the selective placement of e.g. Internal Windfarm Cabling within Consented UWF onstruction works areas to avoid DBS rich swards or locations where larvae were Management prescriptions to limitation on the excavation of grassland habitats and possibly be implemented as part of the Upperchurch Hen Harrier scheme, such as a drains, will allow improved grassland to revert back to wet grassland/semi-natural further Marsh Fritillary habitat, meta-population interconnectivity.
+Impact Quality: Negative and p ositive Evaluation of the Subject I Development Impact - Habitat Loss Element 2: UWF Related Work rs - cumulative impact Impact Magnitude: Habitat for Marsh Fritillary to the extent of 0.54Ha is present at Shevry, of which 0.062Ha (11.5%) overlaps the construction works area.
+Evidence of breeding in the form of larval webbing was recorded at 4 locations within this habitat in September 2017 - all outside the works area boundary.
+Permanent land use change of 0.062Ha or 11.5% of suitable habitat present will occur during the construction stage along a section of Internal Windfarm Cabling in Shevry.
+Significance of the Impact: Slight Rationale for Impact Evaluation: • The magnitude of the habitat loss: evaluated as medium (5-20% of habitat present), and; • The absence of webs within the habitats to be removed and low overall number present, and; The contrast to the baseline environment represents a partial change to baseline attributes, and; • The long-term nature of the loss, and; • The low reversibility of the identified effect Element 2: UWF Related Work s - cumulative impact Cumulative Impact Magnitude : Cumulative impacts only relate to in-combination effect with Upperchurch Windfarm, where construction works for Consented UWF Roads will take place in the area of the Marsh Fritillary habitat.
 However, there will be no additional habitat loss effect because the construction works area boundaries for both UWF Related Works and the Upperchurch Windfarm overlap completely at this location.
-Significance of the Impact: Slight Significance of the Impact: Slig ht
+Significance of the Impact: Slight Rationale for Impact Evaluation: • No additional habitat loss, due to overlap of construction works areas.